nejrariizviic/Redesign-of-the-University-Information-System/README.md

 - Market research and comparative analysis of similar information systems
 - Surveying selected university roles to understand which functionalities are important to them, which they found easy and useful, and which they would like to see improved.
 - Definition of functional requirements based on user needs
-- UI/UX Design and prototyping in Figma
+- UI/UX design and prototyping in Figma
 - User testing and evaluation to refine interactions

 ![BPM](https://raw.githubusercontent.com/nejrariizviic/Redesign-of-the-University-Information-System/refs/heads/main/Uploads/BPM1.png)